georgjaehnig/serchilo-drupal/README.md

 chmod 777 sites/default/settings.php
 ```
 - Additionally, you will be asked to set up a database.
 Create one and enter its credentials in the installer.
-  - (For currently unknown reasons, you might asked twice for the database credentials.
+  - (For currently unknown reasons, you might be asked twice for entering the database credentials.
 Additionally, after clicking "Save and continue", a white page may appear.
 Clicking back and forward on the browser resolves the issue, though.
 Both is an ugly issue, if you know what might help please tell.)

 ### After installing Drupal
 ```